kyverno/chainsaw/website/docs/reference/apis/chainsaw.v1alpha1.md

 - [Operation](#chainsaw-kyverno-io-v1alpha1-Operation)

 <p>Patch represents a set of resources that should be patched.
-If a resource doesn't exist yet in the cluster it will fail.</p>
+If a resource doesn't exist yet in the cluster it will fail.
+Subresoruces can be patched by adding the annotation &quot;chainsaw.kyverno.io/patch-subresource&quot;, where the value is the name of the subresource to be patched, to the resource.</p>

 | Field | Type | Required | Inline | Description |